Stab-in-the-back myth: Development of the myth

-Further "proof" of the myth's validity was found in British General Frederick Barton Maurice's book The Last Four Months, published in 1919.
-German reviews of the book misrepresented it as proving that the German army had been betrayed on the home front by being "dagger-stabbed from behind by the civilian populace" (von der Zivilbevölkerung von hinten erdolcht), an interpretation that Maurice disavowed in the German press, to no effect.
+Further "proof" of the myth's validity was found in British general Frederick Barton Maurice's book The Last Four Months, published in 1919.
+German reviews of the book misrepresented it as proving that the German Army had been betrayed on the home front by being "dagger-stabbed from behind by the civilian populace" (von der Zivilbevölkerung von hinten erdolcht), an interpretation that Maurice disavowed in the German press, to no effect.
 According to William L. Shirer, Ludendorff used the reviews of the book to convince Hindenburg about the validity of the myth.

-On 18 November 1919, Ludendorff and Hindenburg appeared before the Committee of Inquiry into Guilt for World War I (Untersuchungsausschuss für Schuldfragen des Weltkrieges) of the newly elected Weimar National Assembly, which was investigating the causes of the World War and Germany's defeat.
+On 18 November 1919, Ludendorff and Hindenburg appeared before the Committee of Inquiry into Guilt for World War I (Untersuchungsausschuss für Schuldfragen des Weltkrieges) of the newly elected Weimar National Assembly, which was investigating the causes of the war and Germany's defeat.
 The two generals appeared in civilian clothing, explaining publicly that to wear their uniforms would show too much respect to the commission.
 Hindenburg refused to answer questions from the chairman, and instead read a statement that had been written by Ludendorff.
 In his testimony he cited what Maurice was purported to have written, which provided his testimony's most memorable part.
 Hindenburg declared at the end of his – or Ludendorff's – speech: "As an English general has very truly said, the German Army was 'stabbed in the back'".